-According to the decision of the General Assembly on 06.02.2013, on 06.03.2013 in front of Zhiva Barantieva - assistant - notary who replaces Gergana Nedina, notary area of operation - the area of the District Court - Pomorie entered in the register of Notary Chamber under No 607 was signed deed of establishment of a mortgage in favor of Investbank AD, in his capacity as representative of the holders of the above bond, the following property owned by ICPD plot of land with ID 00833.5.409, address: Aheloy, Treatment area with an area 40,002 square meters
+According to the decision of the General Assembly on 06.02.2013, on 06.03.2013 in front of Zhiva Barantieva - assistant - notary who replaces Gergana Nedina, notary area of operation - the area of the District Court - Pomorie entered in the register of Notary Chamber under No 607 was signed deed of establishment of a mortgage in favor of Investbank AD, in his capacity as representative of the holders of the above bond, the following property owned by ICPD plot of land with ID 00833.5.409, address: Aheloy, Treatment area with an area 40,002 square meters.

-With the establishment of a mortgage ICPD fulfill its obligation to provide collateral on outstanding bond loan of € 3,500,000 (three million five hundred thousand euro), together with interest due.
+With the establishment of a mortgage ICPD fulfilled its obligation to provide collateral on the outstanding bond loan, on the day of the meeting amounting to \notin 3,500,000 (three million five hundred thousand euro), together with interest due.